-Apache Groovy is an object-oriented language with Java platform and its syntax compatibility.
-It is both static as well as a dynamic form of language having features which are quite similar to Ruby, Python, Smalltalk, and Perl.
-The main features lie in the fact that it can be used both as a scripting language as well as a programming language for the Java Platform.
+Apache Groovy is an object-oriented language with a Java platform and its syntax compatibility.
+It is both a static and a dynamic form of language, having features that are quite similar to Ruby, Python, Smalltalk, and Perl.
+The main features lie in the fact that it can be used both as a scripting language and a programming language for the Java Platform.
 Like Java, this is also compiled to a JVM bytecode which can interoperate between many other Java-based libraries.
 It also makes use of the curly braces kind of a syntactical structure, similar to Java.
 The additional features include multiline strings, closures, and expressions embedded in strings.

-Groovy language provides inbuilt support for many markup languages such as HTML and XML which is accomplished by making use of a DOM (Document Object Model) syntax.
-Unlike the Java programming language, a Groovy-based source code file can be executed as an uncompiled script, if it contains the code piece outside the class definition.
+The groovy language provides inbuilt support for many markup languages such as HTML and XML, which is accomplished using a DOM (Document Object Model) syntax.
+Unlike the Java programming language, a Groovy-based source code file can be executed as an uncompiled script if it contains the code piece outside the class definition.
 Therefore, it can be said that the Groovy script can be fully compiled, parsed and is generated before it is actually executed.
 Below are some steps which talk about downloading and installing Groovy.

 There are a few different ways by which you can download this language:

-Download a binary or a source distribution package: Distributions are the packages or the bundles of the source or class files which are required to build or make use of Groovy language.
-A source zip is provided by all Apache projects which are helpful in creating software from scratch.
+Download a binary or a source distribution package: Distributions are the packages or the bundles of the source or class files that are required to build or make use of the Groovy language.
+A source zip is provided by all Apache projects, which help create the software from scratch.
 The source zip, in fact, can be used as an authoritative artifact for every possible release.
 Other than these, binary, SDK and downloadable documentation are also provided.
 There are multiple versions related to this.

 Groovy edge 3.0 version is the latest among them all.